StatCan/aaw/docs/dev/features/netapp-mounting/overview.md

 The Ontap API we query to;
 - Determine if a user exists S3 side, if not we will create it.
 - Check if a user group exists, if yes add the current user, if not create it and add the user.
 - Retrieve the actual `nas_path`.
 This is because the user inputted path will be different from what is actually on the Netapp system and we need that `path` else our request to create the bucket will error out.
+We get this from the [shares level](#shares)
 - Determine if a bucket at the user requested path exists, if not create it

 A TLDR;